-- The market for industrial property is doing well with vacancy rates nationwide below those of other commercial buildings. - There is a shift in the location and nature of demand, caused by changing technology and trade patterns, that will present investment opportunities. - Institutional investors who have portfolios that are light in industrial assets are acquiring W&D properties for diversification.
+• The market for industrial property is doing well with vacancy rates nationwide below those of other commercial buildings.

+• There is a shift in the location and nature of demand, caused by changing technology and trade patterns, that will present investment opportunities.

+• Institutional investors who have portfolios that are light in industrial assets are acquiring warehouse and distribution properties for diversification.